SillyDev2026/Bnum5/README.md

 | `-1000` | `{-1, 3}` |
 | `1e1000` | `{1, 1000}` |

-This keeps enormous magnitudes compact. `1e1000` does not require one thousand decimal digits internally; the magnitude is represented by the log value `1000`.
+This representation makes huge multiplication, division, roots, powers, comparisons, and scaling inexpensive because the stored magnitude is already logarithmic.

 ---